google/osv-scanner/docs/github-action.md

 OSV-Scanner is offered as a GitHub Action.
 We currently have two different GitHub Actions:

-1. An action that performs a vulnerability scan on a [regular schedule](./github-action.md#scheduled-scans).
+1. An action that performs a single vulnerability scan, which can be configured to scan on a [regular schedule](./github-action.md#scheduled-scans), or used as a check [on releases](./github-action.md#scan-on-release) to prevent releasing with known vulnerabilities in dependencies.
 2. An action that triggers a scan with each [pull request](./github-action.md#scans-on-prs) and will only check for new vulnerabilities introduced through the pull request.

 ## Scheduled scans